Heinzeen/ctf/Nahamcom_2020/saas/saas_writeup.md

 Enter r8 (decimal): 0
 Rax: 0x0
 ```
-We are basically in a while true which lets us make syscalls with arbitrary parameters (and it shows us the return value).
+We are basically in a while true which lets us make syscalls with arbitrary parameters (and it shows us the return value), so we don't really care about the checksec's result.
 The first thing that came into my mind was to try and call execve, but the program will prevent us from calling some blacklisted syscalls (such as execve).
 The complete list of all the blocked syscall is: 0x3b, 0x39, 0x38, 0x3e, 0x65, 0xc8, 0x142.

 ## Solution